-Blue Capital Global Reinsurance Fund Limited is a London-listed closed-end fund (LSE:BCGR) launched in 2012.
+Blue Capital Alternative Income Fund Limited is a London-listed closed-end fund (LSE:BCAI) launched in 2012, formerly known as Blue Capital Global Reinsurance Fund Limited.
 The fund provides qualified institutional and retail investors with the opportunity to access the global catastrophe reinsurance market, and to invest in an alternative asset class whose historical returns have been largely uncorrelated to those of other asset classes including global equities, bonds and hedge funds.

 The investment objective of the Company is to generate attractive returns from a sustainable annual dividend yield and longer-term capital growth.
 The Company targets an annualized dividend yield of LIBOR plus 6 per cent per annum on the Issue Price of the Ordinary Shares and a net return to Shareholders (comprised of dividends and other distributions to Shareholders together with increases in the Company's Net Asset Value) of LIBOR plus 8 per cent per annum to be achieved over the longer term, net of fees.1